Yackandandah

 Yackandandah features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.6% of all households, including 35.5% couples with children, 36.4% couples without children, and 7.2% single parent families.
-Non-family households account for the remaining 20.4%, with lone person households at 19.4% and group households comprising 1.1%.
-The median household size is 2.6 people, larger than the Rest of Vic average of 2.4.
+Family households account for 79.6% of all households, consisting of 35.5% couples with children, 36.4% couples without children, and 7.2% single parent families.
+Non-family households comprise the remaining 20.4%, with lone person households at 19.4% and group households making up 1.1% of the total.
+The median household size is 2.6 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households